Oort Knowledge Base

 Where to start

 There are several ways you can use Identity Intelligence's insights to improve your organization's identity posture.
-To find areas for improvement, you can use the recommended actions associated with your organization's Identity Posture Score or go through the list of checks and pick a couple that stand out.
+To find areas for improvement, you can use the recommended actions associated with your organization's or go through the list of checks and pick a couple that stand out.
 We usually suggest starting with the following checks (which are also part of the posture score) since they are often quick and easy to take action on and bring immediate value:

 • Never Logged In